lialkaas/dwm/README.md

 # dwm
-Fork of minimalist windows manager dwm from suckless.org /w custom configuration.
+Fork of minimalist windows manager dwm with custom configuration.
+See modded `.xinitrc` for launching dwm and displaying _information_ in status bar.

-### Installed patches:
+## Installed patches:
 - alpha
 - fakefullscreen
 - noborder